 You can sea kayak from the mainland, over Badentarbet Bay and around larger (inhabited) Tanera Mor to reach Tanera Beag.
 Once you’ve hauled ashore, look out for seals in the lagoon by Eilean Flada Mor, climb to the island’s 83m high-point for views over the nearby rock stacks and skerries, and pitch your tent amid the heather to feel like a laird for the night.

-Need to know: Achiltibuie, on the coast of Wester Ross & Sutherland, is the best access point.
-Tanera Mor is 3km offshore; Tanera Beag is just beyond.
-More information Like that, try this...
-Canoe to little Algonquin Island, on Ontario’s Kawawaymog Lake, to stay in a Canadian log cabin, away from the world.
+Like that, try this: Canoe to little Algonquin Island, on Ontario’s Kawawaymog Lake, to stay in a Canadian log cabin, away from the world.

 No other mountain manages to combine such a wealth of wow-factors to tick all those boxes: it’s an aesthetically awesome monolith poking out of the African plains; it’s a tough but achievable challenge; at 5,895m, it’s the roof of a continent; it’s a climatological oddity, proving snow can sit virtually on the equator.
 Tick, tick, tick, tick.

-But just to add an extra bit of tock to all those ticks, doom-sayers predict that those snows might be gone by as early as 2022 – all the more reason to tackle Kili quick.
+But just to add an extra bit of tock to all those ticks, doom-sayers predict that those snows might be gone in just a few decades – all the more reason to tackle Kili quick.

-Why?
+Why classic Havana?
 Hop in an iconic vintage motor before they get scrapped.
 It’s all change in Cuba.
 A gentle thaw in relations with their big neighbours to the north means that some travel to the island has become (slightly) easier for American citizens and some trade restrictions have been lifted.
 2019 marked the 500th anniversary of the founding of Havana, so there’s never been a better time to visit.

 Despite having been hunted to near extinction, these greys bear no grudge; indeed, they bump into boats and surface within touching distance, inviting pats and strokes.
 However, there’s only a short window of opportunity to see the greys here each year, with February, March and April the best months, and good trips sell out far – often years – in advance.

-Why?
-To record a spectacular photo of the northern lights that you saw.
+Why the Northern Lights?
+To record a spectacular photo of the Northern Lights that you saw.
 In this age of instant images and selfies, it’s not good enough anymore to just see the planet’s most spectacular light show – to hopefully be in the right place at the right time – now you have to snap a frame-worthy photo of it too.